 - MDH launched a new program, Quit Partner, to help people quit smoking, vaping, and chewing and improve their lung health.
 Quit Partner offers specialized programs for American Indians, those with behavioral health conditions, and other specific groups.

 - MDH has detailed information on its Center for Equity Announcements webpage about the “4 Cs.”
-The “4-Cs” are needed to make sure equity is part of all COVID-19 responses.
+The 4-Cs are needed to make sure equity is part of all COVID-19 responses.
 It stands for center community; care for self and others; challenge bias and racism; and continue pushing for systems change.

 - People who tell MDH about discrimination related to COVID-19 are asked to report it to the Minnesota Center for Human Rights.
 More information is on the human rights Report Discrimination Here website Interpretation services are available.

-Collaboration with the Governor’s Office and other state agencies
+Working with the Governor’s Office and other state agencies

 MDH works closely with the Governor’s office and other state agencies to make sure the response to COVID-19 is coordinated.